-It’s such a strange set of events that are needed for this substance to find its way to a perfume bottle if you think about it too hard your eyes will cross.
-How did Ambergris come to be one of the most coveted products in perfumery and it’s most pricey?
+It’s such a strange set of events needed for this substance to find its way to a perfume bottle, if you think about it too hard your eyes will cross.
+How did ambergris come to be one of the most coveted products in perfumery and it’s most pricey?
 Why was it the plague doctor’s best friend?
-Well, our story begins with a tummy ache:
+Well, our story begins with a tummy ache.

 A Sperm Whale’s tummy ache to be precise.
 See, occasionally indigestible matter gets into the Sperm Whale’s digestive tract and causes irritation.
 This matter may be stones, exoskeletons of crustaceans, or the beak of its favourite foe, the Giant Squid.

-That’s right gentle readers while Ambergris is often described as being naturally expelled via vomiting, or even the blowhole, it is mostly defecated.
-Yes, the most expensive ingredient in scent for over 1000 years is whale poop, but that’s not the end of the story.
+That’s right gentle readers while ambergris is oft-described as being naturally expelled via vomiting, or even the blowhole, it is mostly defecated.
+Yes, the most expensive ingredient in scent for over 1000 years is whale poop, but that’s not the end of the story

 Pomum Ambrae (Apple of Amber)